Thursday, January 31, 2008

 Erika Szyszczak, Professor of European Competition and Labour Law, Jean Monnet Professor of Law ad personam, Barrister at Littleton Chambers, London.
 She is also the Director of the Centre of European Law and Integration.

-Sami Zubaida, Political Scientist Leicester University Notable alumni
+Sami Zubaida, Political Scientist Notable alumni

 Two names commonly associated with the University of Leicester are Richard and David Attenborough.
 Their father Frederick Attenborough was Principal of the University College from 1932 until 1951.
 The brothers grew up on the campus (with their younger brother John), in a house which is currently home to the careers service (and is now near to the Attenborough tower, the tallest building on the campus and home to many of the arts and humanities departments).
 They were educated at the adjacent grammar school before attending the Royal Academy of Dramatic Art and the University of Cambridge respectively.
 Both have maintained links with the university - David Attenborough was made an honorary Doctor of Letters in 1970 and opened the Attenborough Arboretum in Knighton in 1997.
 In the same year, the Richard Attenborough Centre for Disability and the Arts was opened by Diana, Princess of Wales.
 Both brothers were made Distinguished Honorary Fellows of the University at the 13 July 2006 afternoon degree ceremony.